GianMorc/GianMorc/README.md

 - 🌱 I’m currently learning **MLFlow, SQL**

-- 👨‍💻 All of my projects are available at [https://github.com/GianMorc](https://github.com/GianMorc)
+- 👨‍💻 All of my projects are available at [https://github.com/GianMorc](https://github.com/GianMorc). *NOTE* Due to ongoing projects with academic partners, I cannot fully disclose the scripts of the most recent projects.
+So you will still find excerpts to showcase my activity.

 - 📫 How to reach me **https://www.linkedin.com/in/gianluca-morciano-25a438163/**